wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-portal-sql-alwayson-availability-groups-manual.md

 To create the virtual network:

-1. On the Azure portal  Preview  click click on the new resource group and click **+** to add a new item to the resource group.
+1. On the Azure portal click click on the new resource group and click **+** to add a new item to the resource group.
 Azure opens the **Everything** blade.

     ![New Item](./media/virtual-machines-windows-portal-sql-alwayson-availability-groups-manual/02-newiteminrg.png)